freedomofpress/securedrop/securedrop-staging-qubes.md

 At some point you'll need to manually set up the network interface, after DHCP failss.
 If you didn't mark it down down earlier, you can check the machine's IP and gateway via the Qubes GUI.
 When prompted, use enter that IP address, with a `/24` netmask (for example: `10.137.0.16/24`.
 Use Qubes' internal resolvers as DNS servers: `10.139.1.1` and `10.139.1.2`.
 Use the gateway address indicated in the Qubes Settings UI.

-Give the new VM the hostname `sd-build`.
+Give the new VM the hostname `sd-trusty-base`.

 You'll be prompted to add a "regular" user for the VM: this is the user you'll be using later to SSH into the VM, so give it a username and password you're comfortable with.